renueljs/renuel/README.md

 ```
 <!--prettier-ignore-end-->

-A way to remember this naming convention is:

-- `$` means "skip props", i.e. first argument is a child
-- `_` means "partial", i.e. returns another factory

-This pattern applies to both native tags and custom components, making composition predictable and type-safe with minimal syntax.

 > [!NOTE]
 > In the example above, invoking the curried factories with additional props is
 > for demonstration purposes only.
 In practice, you’d typically pass the curried
 > factory as a child to a polymorphic component, which is then responsible for
 > supplying the remaining props.

+This pattern applies to both native tags and custom components, making composition predictable and type-safe with minimal syntax.